 # 7 – Boxers

-Boxers are one of the dogs that are most compatible in terms of energy levels with huskies.
+Boxers are one of the most compatible dogs in terms of energy levels with huskies.
 Boxers are basically exercise-demanding bundles that don’t enjoy sitting still or being left alone.
 This matches the socially inclined dispositions of the huskies themselves, which means that these two can be great friends.

 Due to their preference for high-energy activities, pairing your husky with a boxer will definitely make it hard for you to have a moment of peace.